-In a stew, the meat is generally cut into chunks while meat is often left whole in a braise.
+In a stew, the meat is generally cut into chunks, while meat is often left whole in a braise.
 In a stew, the liquid usually covers the meat, and in a braise, the liquid might only come halfway up the sides of the meat.
-Those are differences of degree, though.
-For my money, these two cooking methods - and the dishes created using them - are almost identical.
+Those are differences in degree, though.
+These two cooking methods - and the dishes created using them - are almost identical for my money.

-Stews exist all over the world, although they might not be called “stew.”
+Stews exist worldwide, although they might not be called “stew.”
 Other names you might have heard include Kentucky’s burgoo, French Cassoulet, Ratatouille, Beef Bourguignon and Bouillabaisse, India’s infinite number of curries, Louisiana’s gumbo, Hungary’s famed goulash, and Mexican/Tex-Mex Chili con Carne.
 Furthermore, people all over the world stew every day without a recipe and without calling it a specific name.

 What to Stew

-The best fish to stew are thick, meaty steaks.
-Since all seafood is relatively lean, you certainly don’t want to cook a fish stew for as long as you would a beef or pork stew.
-Consider cod, halibut, snapper, grouper, shark and sea bass as appropriate candidates for stew.
-Stewing time may be as short as ten minutes, so be prepared, and make sure you read your recipe carefully.
+The best fish to stew is thick, meaty steaks.
+Since all seafood is relatively lean, you don’t want to cook a fish stew for as long as you would a beef or pork stew.
+Consider cod, halibut, snapper, grouper, shark, and sea bass appropriate for stew.
+Stewing time may be as short as ten minutes, so be prepared and read your recipe carefully.

 How to Stew

 The general method of preparing a stew is: